 Never wax the urethane finish on a hardwood floor.
 It will cause it to become slippery and leave a film which will dull your factory applied finish causing dirt tracked in to stick into the film.
 Using a wax will also void most finish warranties.

-Wood flooring is easy to maintain, but it does require care.
+Wood flooring is easy to maintain, but they do have to be cared for.
 Vacuum the Hardwood floor using a soft bristle brush.
 Wipe up spills immediately before they dry using a damp cloth or paper towel.
 Use the recommended cleaning kits specially made to keep hardwood floors clean and let the natural shine come through.
-Do not use vinegar and water -- it could damage and dull the finish over time.
-Never wet mop a wood floor -- excessive water can seep between the boards and discolor the wood.
-Never use oil soaps or furniture polishes -- they can make the floor slippery and/or leave a sticky residue that will track dirt.
+Do not use vinegar and water — it could damage and dull the finish over time.
+Never wet mop a wood floor — excessive water can seep between the boards and discolor the wood.
+Never use oil soaps or furniture polishes — they can make the floor slippery and/or leave a sticky residue that will track dirt.
 A trick we have used over the years to remove black heel marks is to lightly rub a large rubber school eraser over the mark.

 Warranties are important, but they should not be the #1 reason to choose a particular floor.
 More important is that the floor you choose is one that best fits your needs and preferences.
 Purchasing from a well known manufacturer is also important.
 Remember that wood floor warranties will only cover what may arise within the guidelines of that particular warranty.